EricYufengWu/q8bot/docs/instructions/sourcing_components.md

 [Back to Project Page](https://github.com/EricYufengWu/q8bot)

-**The complete bill of materials (BOM) of Q8bot can be accessed [here](https://docs.google.com/spreadsheets/d/1M1K_Dghia-Mn2t4RStW8juN6r4e3I3OBy6M_fPFHzs8/edit?usp=sharing)**.
+The complete **bill of materials (BOM)** of Q8bot can be accessed [**here**](https://docs.google.com/spreadsheets/d/1M1K_Dghia-Mn2t4RStW8juN6r4e3I3OBy6M_fPFHzs8/edit?usp=sharing).
 The links and prices are mainly for purchasing within the US.
 To accommodate different users, we've set up multiple "tiers" based on the tools you might have available.
-Please read the following sections carefully to choose the build configuration that works best for you. **We are currently on hardware version V2.4.**
+Please read the following sections carefully to choose the build configuration that works best for you.

+**We are currently on hardware version V2.4.
+Download the zipped folder from the latest release to access all hardware-related files (STLs, Gerbers, CAD, and more).**

 The BOM of this robot is so short that I can afford to explain every single component in detail :D